enifmada/EMSel/README.md

 # EMSel
 Code accompanying Fine and Steinrücken (2024).
 We provide the command-line tool `emsel` to analyze time-series allele frequency datasets under multiple modes of selection (additive, dominant, recessive, over/underdominance, general diploid).
-In addition, the `emsel-sim` can be used to simulate such data.
+In addition, `emsel-sim` can be used to simulate such data.

 The subdirectory [figures/](figures/) contains all code to compile the data and reproduce the figures from the paper.